fredgibbs/fredgibbs.github.io/courses/_posts/2013-08-01-introduction-to-digital-history.md

 ### Course Expectations and Grading
 - Thorough preparedness and engaged participation in every class meeting.
 See the note about readings and discussion below.
 (30%)

-- Create and maintain your own blog for the course.
-(5%)

 - Original 400-word critical reaction blog posts posted to your own blog before each class.
 I will supply a brief prompt for these to help focus your posts on key issues.
 These should NOT merely summarize the readings, but critically evaluate them and ask questions that will guide our discussion.
+You need to do 7 of these throughout the semester.
 (30%)

+- Completion of a Final Project in the guise of a preparing necessary materials for (but not actually submitting) a Kickstarter campaign.
+(25%)

+- Create and use your own blog and Twitter account for the course.
+(5%)

+- Lead one discussion by having good questions prepared ahead of time to help call attention to interesting points in the readings, connect them to each other, and connect that day's readings to previous readings and discussions.
+(5%)

 - Perseverance and tolerance for frustration with hypothetical discussions.
 Digital humanities engages with new methodological problems and professional challenges raised by rapidly shifting technology and new media.
 Must be able to have fun while groping.
 (5%)

-- Completion of a Final Project in the guise of a digital history grant proposal.
-More details below.
-(30%)

 ### Other Advice to Help You Do Well